MontanaFlossCo/Flint-Documentation/guides/activities.md

 It is important to understand that you determine which actions are published as activities.
 For example “Save” is not something that makes sense for a Handoff action, but opening a document you use frequently is.
 Flint will not automatically start publishing all your actions as activities.

-The way Flint deals with this incoming activities is quite simple: you just need to provide a way to describe how to invoke your action from the `NSUserActivity` at later a time.
+The way Flint deals with incoming activities is quite simple: you just need to provide a way to describe how to invoke your action from the `NSUserActivity` at later a time.
 This means Flint needs to know:

 1. Which `Action` to invoke
 2. How to reconstruct an instance of the `InputType` for your action